The Path

 KJ BJJ BLACK BELT — The Grappling Foundation

-The KJ BJJ Black Belt is earned through the Third Place Dojo curriculum: a presence-first, concept-driven grappling path built on Brazilian Jiu-Jitsu.
-Belt colors follow the BJJ progression (white, blue, purple, brown, black).
-Rank is awarded by a qualified KJ instructor who has observed the student consistently over time.
+Rank in Kokoro-Jitsu confirms what is already true.
+It does not create something new — it makes official what the instructor and the people training alongside this practitioner already recognize.
+There is no curriculum to complete, no checklist, no test, no forced timeline.
+Rank is awarded by a qualified KJ instructor who has trained with the student consistently over time.
 At this stage of the art's development, that means the founder.
 As the system grows and more qualified instructors emerge, that authority extends to any KJ instructor recognized to hold that responsibility.
 The standard does not change.
 The person applying it may.

 White